You are using an outdated browser. Please upgrade your browser to improve your experience.

 How do I purchase a parking permit?

 Permits can be purchased online at The Permit Store.
-Access the Purchasing Guide to assist you through all 5 steps of the checkout process.
 The Parking Services Office provides access to computers where you can order your permit and print out a temporary permit as well.
 The office has relocated to Eugene Short Hall, Suite 125 as of June 2017 and is open Monday - Thursday 8:00am - 5:00pm and Fridays 10:00am - 5:00pm.